-4.07 Steady Noise Measurements - The test-board requires a 600-ohm termination on the transmitting pair for noise measurements.
+The testboard requires a 600-ohm termination on the transmitting pair for noise measurements.
 The 3A NMS (at 600 ohms) is used for measurements of noise on the receiving pair.
-The test-board must furnish a 600-ohm termination at the distant end for this measurement.
+The testboard must furnish a 600-ohm termination at the distant end for this measurement.
 The test of the receiving path can also be made on a routine basis by dialing the central office balance test line.

-Make noise measurements as requested and report actual meter readings in dbrn.
+Make noise measurements as requested and report actual meter readings in dbrnc.

 - 4.08 Impulse Noise Measurements The test-board requires a 600-ohm termination on the transmitting pair for impulse noise measurements.
 Use a 600-ohm resistor or connect a 600-ohm TMS.
-The 6A Impulse Counter is used to make tests on the receiving pair.
-To make tests, proceed as follows: - Step 1 The correction factor is the AML as measured in Paragraph 4.05. - Step 2 Subtract the correction factor from 59 dbrnc 0 (lower the number).
+The 6-type Impulse Counter is used to make tests on the receiving pair.
+To make tests, proceed as follows: - Step 1 The correction factor is the EML as shown on the CLR card. - Step 2 Subtract the correction factor from 59 dbrnc0 (lower the number).
 Set this level on the impulse counter.
 If it can't be set exactly, use the next higher setting. - Step 3 Connect the counter to the receive path and make measurements in accordance with instructions for the test set.
-Report the measurements in counts per half hour. - 4.09 Delay Distortion Measurements These tests are required to determine facility characteristics or to test equalizers in the central office.
-They require the use of the KS-15877 Transmitter and KS-15878 Receiver or equivalent sets.
-These test sets require 30 minutes to warm up and stabilize.
-They also require external DC blocking.
-Section E40.673.1 should be available with the sets and should be followed carefully because of the complexity of the sets.
-Tests are made in both directions and at frequencies as requested by testboard personnel.
-Make the tests at the data set termination whenever it is provided.
+Report the measurements in counts per half hour. - 4.09 Delay Distortion Measurements These tests are required to determine facility characteristics or to test delay equalizers in central offices.